ArtTucker/kickstarter-analysis/README.md

 * Campaigns launched in May or June tend to be the most successful, while campaigns launched in December have almost as much of a chance at failing than succeeding.
 * Campaigns for plays launched with moderate goals - under $20,000 - have the most chance for success.

 So, do we now have all the tools necessary to create our own phenomenal, blockbuster theater-related Kickstarter campaign?
 Not really.
 There are a variety of limitations inherent in this analysis.
 First and foremost, the dataset we started with was exceptionally limited and dated.
 It was a sampling of only just over 4000 campaigns, dating from 2009 to 2017.
 Secondly, since the sample was incomplete and seemed heavily biased towards theater-based projects, we also can't be sure that it wasn't also heavily biased towards ***successes***, ***successful campaigns that launched in the middle of the year***, or ***Successful campaigns with goals under $20,000***.
 Additionally, this form of analysis tells us nothing of the effect of marketing or additional milestone goals on the success of a campaign.
-Lastly, while Excel is a great tool, it would be easily overwhelmed by datasets of
+Lastly, while Excel is a great tool, it would be easily overwhelmed by datasets with hundreds of thousands of entries, not to mention millions.
+We would need far more robust tools for jobs of that magnitude.

-- What are some limitations of this dataset?

-- What are some other possible tables and/or graphs that we could create?